jkbroot/thawani/README.md

 - `cancel`: Cancels an unresolved payment intent.
 - `list`: Lists payment intents with optional pagination.
 - `confirm`: Confirms a payment intent, attempting to finalize the transaction.
-- `retrieveByClientReference`: Retrieves a payment intent using a client-provided reference ID.
-- `retrieveByInvoice`: Retrieves a payment intent using an invoice number.

 ### PaymentMethods
 - `list`: Lists all payment methods associated with a given customer ID.